joric/oneliners/README.md

 #### Generators

-List comprehension generators `(x for y in z)` are memory efficient since they only require memory for the one value they yield.
+Comprehension generators `(x for y in z)` are memory efficient since they only require memory for the one value they yield.
 You need a function or `[]` to run generator.
 Note, `[]` or `list()` allocate memory, so you can exhaust a generator using `all()` or `any()` depending on the return values